Grits (duo)

-Grits is a Christian hip hop group from Nashville, Tennessee.
+Grits (stylized as GRITS) is an American Christian hip hop group from Nashville, Tennessee.
 Their name is an acronym, which stands for "Grammatical Revolution In the Spirit".
 GRITS is made up of Stacey "Coffee" Jones and Teron "Bonafide" Carter, both of whom were DC Talk dancers.

 Their song "Ooh Ahh" has appeared on the MTV show My Super Sweet 16.
 It is also used as the theme song of The Buried Life and on the soundtracks to The Fast and the Furious: Tokyo Drift and Big Momma's House 2.
 Their song "Tennessee Bwoys" was used on the popular television show Pimp My Ride.
 They were also involved in !Hero The Rock Opera.
 They recorded a remix of professional wrestler A.J.
 Styles' entrance music and performed it on the May 28, 2009, episode of TNA Impact!.

 Background

-The Christian hip hop duo began as dancers for DC Talk and then formed the group in 1995, with Teron David "Bonafide" Carter, (born January 17, 1971) and Stacy Bernhard "Coffee" Jones, (born September 8, 1972), forming the group together in Nashville, Tennessee.
+The Christian hip hop duo began as dancers for DC Talk and then formed the group in 1995, with Teron David "Bonafide" Carter (born January 17, 1971) and Stacy Bernhard "Coffee" Jones (born September 8, 1972), forming the group together in Nashville, Tennessee.
 GRITS is an acronym with a meaning of "Grammatical Revolution in the Spirit".
 They both credited the inspiration for their rapping to hearing DC Talk, when the two first encountered each other in 1990.
 This is the reason the duo signed with Gotee Records, a label founded by DC Talk member, tobyMac, where they were one of his first signees.
 They are also considered to be one of the pioneering groups in the Christian hip hop movement, while they eventually started their own record label, Revolution Art, in 2007, where it was first known as 5E Entertainment.
 They explained it was like graduating from school by leaving Gotee Records, and founding their own label.